 When a dog has a mild case of diarrhea, many pet parents prefer to try an at-home treatment.

-One of the first things most pet parents do is remove their dog’s food bowl for 12-24 hours.
+One of the first things most pet parents do is remove their dog’s food bowl for 12 to 24 hours.
 This allows time for the cause to clear up and the gastrointestinal tract to settle/heal.
 Of course, before beginning a fast, make sure to consult with your veterinarian.
 That’s because a fast may not be suitable for all dogs, including puppies, senior citizen canines, and small breeds.

 Keep Your Pooch Hydrated During The Fast